sswam/allemande/doc/mike-ideas.md

 - transferring data message is annoying
 	- use a better method not HTTP streaming

+- image input

+Sam ideas tacked on:

 - fix chat / escape_indents restore_indents, use only during code blocks I guess maybe?
 But shouldn't be needed in code blocks!
+- also audio input, gpt-4o-audio-preview supports, clever Emmy!
+- Fix to allow multiple image prompts in a message, to be run sequentialy.